-The role of the Office of Graduate and Postdoctoral Affairs is to provide administrative leadership, support and coordinate the missions and goals of the various graduate programs.
+The role of the Office of Graduate and Postdoctoral Affairs is to provide administrative leadership, support, and coordinate the missions and goals of the various graduate programs.
 The office features a student-focused approach with a dedicated staff that is committed to both student advancement and success.
-Services range from developing and hosting the annual "new student" orientation, to assisting with course registrations, to helping students with poster printing, and the planning and execution of their final dissertation defenses.
+Services range from developing and hosting the annual "new student" orientation, assisting with course registrations, helping students with poster printing, and the planning and execution of the final dissertation defenses.

 The Office of Graduate & Postdoctoral Affairs is located in Suite MDC 1054 on the ground level of the research building within the Health Sciences complex on the westernmost edge of the main University of South Florida campus in Tampa.
+Ph.D. and Postdoctoral Programs is housed in MDL 1046 next to the Shimberg HSC Library and across from Group Learning Rooms 1-3-5 (MDL 1037).

-Eric S. Bennett, Ph.D.
+Michael N. Teng, Ph.D.

-Associate Dean, Ph.D. and Postdoctoral Programs
+Associate Dean, Ph.D. & Postdoctoral Programs

-esbennet@health.usf.edu Phone: (813) 974-1545
+mteng@health.usf.edu Phone: (813) 974-5184